qlae/csci-330-ProgrammingAssignment1/README.md

 ## Setup and Installation

-This mini-project should be forked through <a href="https://classroom.github.com/a/wK-wgtb6">GitHub classroom</a>.
-If you are reading this README.md, then you have already forked this Repo and set up the project on GitHub Classroom.
-You can now clone **YOUR** repo using PyCharm.
-Submission entails committing and pushing your changes to your repo.
+This programming assignment should be templated and then cloned.
+You should clone your templated repo and not this repo.
+See section at end of this document on how to hand in this assignment.

 ## Introduction